The Best of Ecuador Active Adventure 6 days

 Day 1: Quito

 Welcome to Quito!
 The biggest, best-preserved colonial city of America was declared a UNESCO World Heritage Site in 1978.
 The city is considered the Cultural Capital of South America and the second most important city of the old Inca Empire.
 Depending on arrival time, you can spend your day exploring the old town of Quito and the surrounding area.
-ECUADOR PURE LIFE can help you to organize a day trip.
+Adventure Journeys can help you to organize a day trip.
 In the evening, one of our trip leaders will meet you at the hotel for a welcome briefing and there will be plenty of time to discuss details and answer any questions you may have regarding the adventure.
 Our first day is an informational and acclimation day.

 Accommodation: Mercure Hotel or similar